zbeckz/cs396-ludobots/README.md

 Run "python search.py [*p*] [*g*] [*s*]"

 Replace the words in brackets with numbers of your choice to randomly generate *p* creatures and evolve them in parallel for *g* generations. *s* is optional and represents a seed for the random number generator so that results can be reproduced - if no argument is included for *s* it will be randomly generated for you.
+All numbers must be positive integers.

 **INSTRUCTIONS FOR ANALYSIS:**